 October 24, 2013

-Every election season candidates must gather a number of signatures to qualify for the ballot – usually hundreds of them are required.
-And in case an opponent challenges them, candidates try to collect hundreds more signatures to ensure they are all valid.
+Every election season candidates must gather petition signatures to qualify for the ballot – hundreds of them are required.
+And in case an opponent challenges them, candidates try to collect a few hundred more signatures to ensure they are all valid.

 Now it is easier to support candidates running for office by signing their petitions.
 You can sign them securely online.